ChanceSD/PvPManager/README.md

 ![GitHub Releases](https://img.shields.io/github/downloads/chancesd/pvpmanager/latest/total)
 ***

+To install and use the plugin, check the [Wiki](https://github.com/ChanceSD/PvPManager/wiki)

 If you have ideas/bugfixes and have some experience programming, feel free to join Discord and send a PM
 Any help is always welcome, specially given the size of this project keeps growing, new contributions are very appreciated